 Now that you’re a CPA in New Mexico

 Congratulations!
-You have become a certified CPA in New Mexico!
+You have become a licensed CPA in New Mexico!
 Think about joining the American Institute of CPAs (AICPA).
-This national professional organization offers members development opportunities, networking opportunities, continuing professional education programs and professional guidance.
+This national professional organization offers members professional development and networking opportunities, continuing professional education programs and professional guidance.
 Also, consider becoming a member of the local New Mexico Society of Certified Public Accountants.

 Think about specializing in a sub-discipline of accounting!
-Possibilities in New Mexico include information systems accounting, management advisory, financial planning, academia, government and accounting.
+Possibilities in New Mexico include information systems accounting, management advisory and consulting, financial planning, or even careers with the IRS!

 Last Modified July 13, 2021 by AccountingEDU Staff